 On behalf of the AICP Commission, I am writing to share an important announcement regarding the status of applications for AICP’s Advanced Specialty Certifications (ASC).

 In July 2017, the Commission voted to no longer accept applications for the Certified Environmental Planner (CEP), Certified Transportation Planner (CTP), and Certified Urban Designer (CUD) credentials.
 Applications will be accepted one last time prior to the May 2018 examinations.

 The advanced specialty credentials will continue to be supported and recognized in the same way they have been, and even more so.
 Certification maintenance requirements will also remain in place as continued demonstration of credential holders’ commitment to the value of the credential.

-At the same time, we are excited to launch a new campaign promoting the value of AICP certification, including advanced specialty certification, to employers, the academic community, and other influential audiences in the coming year.
+At the same time, we are excited to launch a new campaign promoting the value of AICP certification to employers, the academic community, and other influential audiences in the coming year.

 About the Author

 Glenn Larson, AICP, is president of the American Institute of Certified Planners.